FBruzzesi/anyschema/docs/user-guide/metadata.md

 **Precedence rules** (highest to lowest):

-1. Explicit `anyschema/unique` metadata key
+1. Explicit `unique` metadata key
 2. SQLAlchemy column `unique` property (auto-detected)
 3. Default: `False`

 !!! tip "SQLAlchemy Auto-Detection"
     For SQLAlchemy tables, the `unique` constraint is automatically detected from column properties.
-    You can override this by explicitly setting `anyschema/unique` in the column's `info` parameter.
+    You can override this by explicitly setting `unique` in the column's `info` parameter.

 Example: